 Most of the tools needed to install floating wood flooring are common, affordable tools.
 Buy or borrow the following for your project:

 - Combination or Carpenter Square – this handy tool helps you to make straight end cuts quickly.
 Simply set one side against the straight edge and use your carpenter pencil to trace a straight line across the board and create a cut line.
-The fastest way to ensure a straight end cut, this tool works well for many other woodworking project.
+The fastest way to ensure a straight-end cut, this tool works well for many other woodworking projects.

 - Rubber Mallet – used with a tapping block to secure click lock and glue-down floating wood floors, a rubber mallet works better than a standard hammer.
 The mallet head gives a little and protects the shape and condition of your tapping block.

-- Tapping Block – this is one of those tools you may need to pick up, since not many homeowner toolboxes contain it.
-A wide plastic bar with a handle on top, this tool is placed against the outside plank and used as a cushion between the hammer and flooring when attaching each strip.
+- Tapping Block – this is one of those tools you may need to pick up since not many homeowner toolboxes contain it.
+A wide plastic bar with a top handle, this tool is placed against the outside plank and used as a cushion between the hammer and flooring when attaching each strip.

 - Carpenter Pencil – this writing tool is easy to handle and consistent when marking the end cuts and any other cut marks.